cmrnp/cameronp-blog/content/authors/cameronp/_index.md

 # - Visitors
 ---

-I work as a statistical consultant, working with researchers at the University of Melbourne as well as clients outside the University.
-This can involve all stages of quantitative research: designing experiments or surveys, planning an appropriate analysis, analysing data, making graphs and communicating results clearly in papers or reports.
+I am a statistical consultant at the University of Melbourne, working with researchers at the University and clients outside the University.
+This can involve all stages
+of quantitative research: designing experiments or surveys, planning an appropriate analysis, analysing data, making graphs and communicating results clearly in papers or reports.